 A group of rare, autoimmune skin diseases affecting many parts of the body, including the oral cavity.
 Middle-aged cats are most at risk.
 There are three forms of the disease, each affecting different layers of the skin.
 The rarest form, pemphigus vulgaris results in the formation of ulcers in the mouth.

-Treatment involves the use of immunosuppressive drugs or steroids in milder cases.
-Antibiotics may be prescribed to treat secondary infection.
+Immunosuppressive drugs or steroids in milder cases, and antibiotics to treat a secondary infection.

-Stomatitis is an inflammation of the mucus membrane in the mouth, the exact cause isn’t known, but it is believed to be immune-mediated, possibly due to oral bacteria, other causes may be an infection, certain medications, and metabolic disease.
+Stomatitis is an inflammation of the mucous membrane in the mouth, the exact cause isn’t known, but it is thought to be immune-mediated, possibly due to oral bacteria.
+Other possible causes may include infection, certain medications, and metabolic disease.

-Treatment of stomatitis is difficult, finding the underlying cause if possible, cleaning the teeth, antibiotics may be prescribed and corticosteroids to reduce inflammation.
+Treatment of stomatitis is difficult, find the underlying cause if possible, clean the teeth, antibiotics and corticosteroids to reduce inflammation.

 Ingestions of toxins

 Some poisons and plants can result in mouth ulcers in cats due to inflammation.
-Certain plants and chemicals can cause irritation and ulceration.
+Certain plants and acid or alkaline corrosive chemicals (detergents, battery acid, anti-rust compounds, bleach/chlorine, drain cleaners, dishwashing detergent, radiator cleaning agents and swimming pool algicides) can cause irritation and ulceration.

 Thermal or electrical burns

 These are less common to occur in cats than dogs.
-Thermal burns occur in the mouth when your cat eats something hot and electrical burns occur when your cat chews through an electrical cord.
-This type of injury is seen most commonly in younger cats.
+Thermal burns occur in the mouth when your cat eats something hot and electrical burns occur when your cat chews through an electrical cord, this type of injury occurs most in younger cats.

-Rodent ulcers are another inflammatory disorder characterised by the infiltration of eosinophil cells to the affected area.
-It is seen more commonly in females than males.
+An inflammatory disorder characterised by the infiltration of eosinophil cells to the affected area.
 Most rodent ulcers occur on the lip, but the inside of the mouth can also be affected.
 It is thought to be caused by an allergic reaction, such as to flea bite sensitivity or food allergies.

-Squamous cell carcinoma is a fast-growing oral cancer characterised by swelling of the face and oral cavity, bad breath, bleeding in the mouth, drooling, weight loss and a growth in the mouth, along with possible ulceration.
+Squamous cell carcinoma is a fast-growing oral cancer characterised by swelling of the face and oral cavity, bad breath, bleeding in the mouth, drooling, weight loss and growth in the mouth, along with possible ulceration.
 This type of cancer is extremely malignant, quickly spreading to other parts of the body.
-The tumour is mostly seen in older cats.
+Oral cancers occur most often in older cats.